PinkyCodeMaster/SchoolLaptopCleanup/README.md

 - Always run as **Administrator**.
 - Safe exclusions prevent deletion of system/service profiles.
 - Works on Windows 10/11 laptops.
-- SSDs are automatically optimized by Windows; defrag step is harmless but mostly useful for HDDs.
+- SSDs are automatically optimized by Windows; defrag step is skipped for SSDs.
 - Choose **Automated edition** for consistency, or **Interactive edition** for flexibility.
+- Double‑clicking `.ps1` files is safe — they relaunch themselves in PowerShell automatically.

 ---